ipums/ipums.github.io/_posts/2018-05-25-large-data-on-a-laptop-tools-and-strategies-part-1.md

 ---
 title: "Big Data on a Laptop: Tools and Strategies - Part 1"
 comments: true
+teaser: Doing analysis on big data doesn’t have to mean mastering enterprise Big Data tools or accessing hundred-node compute clusters in the cloud.
+In this series, we’ll find out what your humble laptop can do with the help of modern tools first.
 author: ccd
 categories:
  - Code